Jim Stickley

 James Stickley is an American cyber security expert, writer, and public speaker who is the CEO of cyber security education company Stickley on Security and a co-founder and board member of TraceSecurity, Inc..

-He is a cyber security expert who is known for his unique research into vulnerabilities that affect organizations as well as exposing identity theft risks to the average person.
+He is known for his unique research into security vulnerabilities that affect organizations as well as exposing identity theft risks to the average person.
 Since 2015 he has also been the featured cyber security expert in Lifelock infomercials.

 Early years

 In May 2000, Stickley discovered a buffer overflow vulnerability in the Gauntlet Firewall manufactured by Network Associates (known today as McAfee).
 This vulnerability allowed an attacker to remotely execute arbitrary code which resulted in complete compromise of the firewall.
 Before this discovery, application firewalls had been considered by many security experts to be the most secure solution for protecting networks on the Internet, and Network Associates had claimed Gauntlet Firewall to be the "Worlds most secure firewall".
 In September 2001, Stickley discovered an additional buffer overflow vulnerability in the same Gauntlet product.